franko/gsl-shell/doc/source/random.rst

 ==============

 This chapter describes routines for generating random numbers.
-GSL provides use a large collection of random number generators which can be accessed through a uniform interface.
-You can select different generators and seeds very easily so that you can easily switch between generators without needing to change your program.
+GSL provides a large collection of random number generators that can be accessed through a uniform interface.
+You can choose very easily the generator you want to use and even switch between generators without needing to change your commands.

 Each instance of a generator keeps track of its own state so that you can have several different generators and they will not interfere with